GLOBAL MARKETS-Stocks rise as investors put aside rate hike fears | Headlines

 GLOBAL MARKETS-Stocks rise as investors put aside rate hike fears

 The European Central Bank could raise rates this year, new Bundesbank President Joachim Nagel said in a newspaper interview.
-Barring any big surprises, Thursday's U.S. consumer price index meanwhile should cement expectations the Federal Reserve will raise rates next month, with a strong print offering further support to those tipping a larger 50 basis point rise.
+Barring any big surprises, Thursday's U.S. consumer price index should cement expectations the Federal Reserve will raise rates next month, with a strong print offering further support to those tipping a larger 50-basis point rise.

 World stocks rallied on Wednesday, with Wall Street rising again on a Big Tech boost and European shares gaining on strong earnings as investors put aside worries about rising interest rates for now.